Service accounts

 Permissioncatalog entry if new). - Assigns the role to the service account (snapshotting permissions).

 So a service account’s permissions flow through the same RBAC model as human members — see Roles & permissions and Permission scopes.
-Service accounts are excluded from the MembershipType derivation (they keep an explicit type — see Connected ID).
+Because the badge has no linked user, service accounts are excluded from seat counting, member listings, SCIM provisioning, and the MembershipType derivation — see Connected ID.